dafny-lang/dafny/docs/DafnyRef/Expressions.md

 * Map merging for maps ([Section 10.4](#sec-maps)).

-Subtraction is arithmetic subtraction for numeric types, and set or multiset difference for sets and multisets, and map difference for maps.
+Subtraction is arithmetic subtraction for numeric types, and set or multiset subtraction for sets and multisets, and domain subtraction for maps.

 ## 20.8.
 Factors
 ````grammar